AudiTranscribe/AudiTranscribe/.github/CONTRIBUTING.md

 **Note:**

-- (Development) changes to *AudiTranscribe* should _never_ be pushed to the `main` branch**.
-The `main` branch should be reserved for production builds.
-Instead, push changes to the `staging` branch.
+- (Development) changes to *AudiTranscribe* should be pushed to the `main` branch**.
+The `staging` branch should be reserved for production builds.
+Never push any changes to the `staging` branch.
-- Make pull requests instead of directly editing files on the `staging` branch.
+- Make pull requests instead of directly editing files on the `main` branch.

 ## Reporting Bugs